Chart Color Schemes

 Helensvale's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Helensvale's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
-Approximately 58% of Helensvale's total population (12,105 people) has private health cover, compared to 52.3% across the rest of Queensland.
+Helensvale's health metrics are close to national benchmarks with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
+Approximately 58% of Helensvale's total population (12,132 people) have private health cover, compared to 52.3% across the rest of Queensland.

-The most common medical conditions in Helensvale are arthritis and mental health issues, affecting 8.1 and 7.5% of residents respectively.
-Conversely, 69.7% of residents declare themselves completely clear of medical ailments, compared to 71.6% across the rest of Queensland.
-Helensvale has a higher proportion of seniors aged 65 and over, with 16.3% (3,409 people) compared to 12.0% in the rest of Queensland.
+The most common medical conditions in Helensvale are arthritis and mental health issues, affecting 8.1% and 7.5% of residents respectively.
+69.7% of residents declare themselves completely clear of medical ailments, compared to 71.6% across the rest of Queensland.
+As of 2021, Helensvale has 16.3% of its residents aged 65 and over (3,417 people), which is higher than the 12.0% in the rest of Queensland.
 Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health